Behnam-sn/Castle-Docusaurus/docs/dotnet/introduction/introduction.md

 - ### Runtime

-  executes application code.
+  Executes application code.

 - ### Libraries

-  provides utility functionality like JSON parsing.
+  Provides utility functionality like JSON parsing.

 - ### Compiler

-  compiles C# (and other languages) source code into (runtime) executable code.
+  Compiles C# (and other languages) source code into (runtime) executable code.

-- ### SDK and other tools
+- ### SDK and Other Tools

-  enable building and monitoring apps with modern workflows.
+  Enable building and monitoring apps with modern workflows.

-- ### App stacks
+- ### App Stacks

-  like ASP.NET Core and Blazor, that enable writing apps.
+  Like ASP.NET Core and Blazor, that enable writing apps.

 <!-- ## How to Use .NET?